-The success of a megaproject is often determined very early on before people and materials show up on the scene, beginning with the selection of a project team that will work on the project from beginning to end.
-This team is made up of members like the construction manager, engineering manager, and procurement manager.
+The success of a megaproject is often determined very early on before people and materials show up on the scene, beginning with the selection of a project team that will work on the construction project from beginning to end.
+This team is made up of members like the construction project manager, engineering manager, and procurement manager.

 As always, choose a delivery strategy based on the owner’s involvement and cost and time expectations, and create cautious estimates for time and budget.
 As the project moves on, continued study of labor hours, commodity pricing, costs of shared services, and other factors can help keep the project on track.

 This extended preparation period will set a solid foundation for a larger project, while leaving flexibility for unknown elements that may crop up in the future.